elliotcarr/MultDiff/README.md

 If you use ``MultDiff``, we would appreciate that you mention it in your work by citing the following paper:

 ```
-E. J. Carr and I. W. Turner (2015), A semi-analytic solution for multilayer diffusion in a
+E. J. Carr and I. W. Turner (2016), A semi-analytical solution for multilayer diffusion in a
 composite medium consisting of a large number of layers, Submitted for publication June 2015.
 ```